-Banana and banana split lovers, you’ve come to the right place.
+Banana split and ice cream lovers, you’ve come to the right place.
 This one is for you.
 If you follow food holidays, you already know August is not only the final month of glorious summer, but it’s also the month of bananas.
 Additionally, it’s the month that features a guilty pleasure known as banana splits.
 In celebration of National Banana Lovers Day and Banana Split Day, I present this scrumptious and not-as-guilty dessert.

 OK, it’s a teeny bit of a guilty pleasure still.
 But a little sauce goes a long way (for some), so you may not have to use much to satisfy your sweet tooth.
 Leftover sauce is wonderful on waffles, pancakes, etc. I used reduced fat ice cream, which tastes amazing in this dessert, but almost anything will taste awesome with this bananas foster and the caramel-like sauce.
 I added a bit of orange zest to the sauce, which was fantastic, and reminiscent of Grand-Marnier without the alcohol.

 I left my sweet treat pretty basic – just bananas foster over classic vanilla bean ice cream.
 It’s a great place to start (and end), but if you’d like, add any toppings you wish to amp up the banana split factor.
 Whipped cream, chocolate, chunks of fruit… whatever rocks your socks!

 The gooey warm sauce started melting my ice cream, so this is the last photo I could manage before I… I mean we…had to put away the lens and take care of business.
 You definitely want to drizzle the warm sauce on the ice cream just when you’re ready to serve and eat.